sillvva/mattdekok.dev/frontend/content/articles/data-model-class.md

 ## An Example Subclass

-You can then extend the base class to define a specific data entity, such as users, orders, etc.
+You can then extend the base class to define a specific data entity, such as users, orders, etc. If specified, a schema will enforce specific object properties.
+It is not required to have a schema.

 ```javascript [db/user.js]
 import Model from "./model.js";